swankr: SWANK (and SLIME) for R

 3 Development

 swankr's primary development repository is a git repository, accessible through http://common-lisp.net/r/users/crhodes/swankr.git and git://common-lisp.net/users/crhodes/swankr.git; a web view of the development history is available through gitweb.
-You can also view the current lists of BUGS and TODO items.
+You can also view the current lists of BUGS.html and TODO.html items.

 4 Acknowledgments